donn-chadh/octopus_energy_pipeline/README.md

 - The solution: Used OS package with .getenv and a requirements.txt file saved locally with my variables, however, this also became problematic as AWS would not be able to read my local files so I updated the information to Enviroment Variables within AWS.

 ### 3. Fixed a code cut off bug
-- The problem: The new tariff data was complaetly missing.
+- The problem: The new tariff data was completly missing.
 This happened because a return command was placed inside the loop.
 The code would grab the Bulb data, hit that return command, and immediately shut down before it ever got a chance to look as the new tariff data.
 - The solution: I moved that return command to the bottom.
 Now the code is forced to finish checking both tariff codes in the list before it stops running.

 ### 4. Fixed Docker